HeadYak/JaveOOGame/assumptions.md

 * Buildings that can spawn enemies spawn them on the closest path tile

 * Ally units do not appear on paths etc but appear like items and will only be used in conflict

+* The character can only have 3 allies at once